How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

 Don’t be fooled by design with double points parallel to each other, like the design in the upper right corner.
 While the design has 12 points, they are grouped into four sets of three points.
 Only the red points determine direction, with pairs of blue points bracketing each red one.
 It is easy to tell this because no blue points are pointed directly out from the center.

-Another useful tool for laying your design out is a string compass.
-This is a string, with a pencil tied at one end and a nail at the other.
+Another helpful tool for laying out your design is a string compass.
+This is a string with a pencil tied at one end and a nail at the other.
 The nail is lightly tapped into the center, and the pencil is then used to draw a circle around that center.
 The length of the string can be adjusted to change the size of the circle.

-You may want to experiment with drawing the quilting square designs on paper before doing it on an actual quilt square.
-It will be easier working with a small compass and ruler than it will be to work with a string compass and a tape rule.
+You may want to experiment with drawing the quilting square designs on paper before doing them on an actual quilt square.
+Working with a small compass and ruler will be easier than a string compass and a tape rule.
 That will make laying out your quilt square easier and allow you to experiment with designs before laying out your project.